yuan-cc/yuan-cc.github.io/index.md

 ## Welcome!

-I'm a postdoctoral fellow at the Deutsches Elektronen-Synchrotron DESY.
+I'm a postdoctoral fellow at the Deutsches Elektronen-Synchrotron DESY Zeuthen.
 I'm interested in theoretical multi-messenger astrophysics and astroparticle physics.

-I joined Dr. [Walter Winter's group](https://www-zeuthen.desy.de/~wwinter/) at DESY in October 2022.
-In August 2022, I obtained my PhD in Physics at Penn State University, where I was mentored by Dr. [Péter Mészáros](http://personal.psu.edu/nnp/) and Dr. [Kohta Murase](https://science.psu.edu/physics/people/kohta-murase).
-Before that, I received my B.Sc. degree in Astronomy from Nanjing University in China.
+I joined Dr. [Walter Winter's group](https://www-zeuthen.desy.de/~wwinter/) at [DESY](https://astroparticle-physics.desy.de) in October 2022.
+In August 2022, I obtained my PhD in Physics at [Penn State University](https://www.psu.edu), where I was mentored by Prof. [Péter Mészáros](http://personal.psu.edu/nnp/) and Prof. [Kohta Murase](https://science.psu.edu/physics/people/kohta-murase).
+Before that, I received my B.Sc. degree in Astronomy from [Nanjing University](https://astronomy.nju.edu.cn/EN/index.html) in China.

 My research focuses on the theoretical and numerical multi-messenger astrophysics, including the origins and implications of high-energy photons, cosmic rays, and neutrinos from individual cosmic sources and source populations.
 In particular, I model the acceleration, transport, and radiation processes of high-energy particles originating from tidal disruption events (TDEs), compact binary pairs (supermassive/stellar mass black holes), supernovae, gamma-ray bursts (GRBs), active galactic nuclei (AGNs), and galaxy/cluster mergers.
 I am interested in how the multi-messenger analyses enlighten our understanding of the physical nature of high-energy astrophysical phenomena.